PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 \end{figure}

 #### Dynamic label size
 The size of the geofence labels changes depending on the current zoom level of the map, getting smaller as the user zooms out further, and is hidden for any zoom level smaller than or equal to 6.
 This dynamic sizing is achieved by using a CSS class selector that includes the current zoom level to select the corresponding option from the CSS classes _zoom6_ to _zoom13_.
+The code for this icon, including said selector, is shown in listing 2.40.

 \begin{lstlisting}[caption=Icon with dynamic class name, label=lst:dynamicLabelSize, language={JavaScript}]
     return L.divIcon({